augustinejoseph/DS-sort-algorithms/README.md

 result = insertionSort(arr)
 print(result)
 ```
-The for loop iterates over the list arr, starting from the second element (index 1) and going up to the last element (index len(arr)-1).
+The for loop iterates over the list arr, starting from the second element (index 1) and going up to the last element.

 For each element arr[i] in the unsorted part of the list, the while loop compares it to the previous element arr[i-1].
 If arr[i] is smaller than arr[i-1], then the two elements are swapped using the Python tuple syntax arr[i], arr[i-1] = arr[i-1], arr[i].
 This swaps the elements in-place, without needing to create a temporary variable.